Champion (Clement Marfo & The Frontline song)

-"Champion" is a song by English group Clement Marfo & The Frontline.
+"Champion" is a song by the English group Clement Marfo & The Frontline.
 It was released as a single in the United Kingdom as a digital download on 20 July 2012.
 The song peaked at number 38 on the UK Singles Chart.
-It features on the soundtrack of the video game F1 2011 and the 2010 film StreetDance 3D, and was the official theme song of the WWE Royal Rumble pay-per-view in 2013.
+It features on the soundtrack of the video game F1 2011 and the 2010 film StreetDance 3D, and served as the official theme song for the WWE Royal Rumble pay-per-view in 2013.
 The song was also used during CM Punk's 434 day reign as WWE Champion as a tribute.

 Music video

 A music video to accompany the release of "Champion" was first released on YouTube on May 25, 2012.